Agricultural Machinery Management

 Students will face a variety of assessments including examinations, essays, debates, assignments, technical reports, group and individual presentations, individual study projects and industry based case studies.

-Study trips are organised to visit a variety of successful agricultural livestock and arable enterprises in the Cumbria, Cheshire, Lancashire, Yorkshire and Wirral areas.
+Study trips may include visits to a variety of successful agricultural livestock and arable enterprises in the Cumbria, Cheshire, Lancashire, Yorkshire and Wirral areas.
 These farm businesses have welcomed Myerscough student visits to supplement the learning in specific modules.
-Farm diversification and commercial energy generation projects are also visited including wind farms, large scale anaerobic digestion units and biomass plants.
+Farm diversification and commercial energy generation projects may also be visited including wind farms, large scale anaerobic digestion units and biomass plants.
+Further to this, subject to interest, International Study Tours may also be offered to farms in Canada, USA and Ireland.

-Guest speakers often visit and include industry experts in areas such as crop protection and marketing, agricultural waste management, animal nutrition, livestock technology, AI and breeding.
-Extra curricula activities include a week long study tour takes based in Europe and attendance at national events and conferences including British Cattle Breeders annual conference.
+Guest speakers often visit and may include industry experts in areas such as crop protection and marketing, agricultural waste management, animal nutrition, livestock technology, AI and breeding.
+Attendance at national events and conferences including British Cattle Breeders annual conference.

 What work experience can I get?